daattali/shinybrowser/README.md

 Note that {shinybrowser} also returns the "user_agent" string, which you can access using `get_user_agent()`, but you generally shouldn't need to use this string.

+<h2 id="convenience">Convenience checker functions</h2>

+{shinybrowser} has a few convenience functions for very common checks.
+For example, there are many browsers, but often Internet Explorer is the problematic one.
+If you want to check for it you can use `is_browser_ie()`, which is just a shorthand for `get_browser() == "Internet Explorer"`.
+There are a few other similar `is_*` functions that can be used as a shortcut.

 <h2 id="install">Installation</h2>

 To install the stable CRAN version: